 Accordingly, my interests are in community health, collaborative leadership, and leadership development, particularly to improve the health of vulnerable populations.
 I am currently co-leading the School of Medicine's Culture of Leadership Initiative from which we have developed the Meeting Optimization Program to create a culture of using meetings as transformative rather than transactional events.

 I am a member of the UCSF Academy of Medical Educators (AME) and served as the Communication and Advocacy Champion until 2015.
-She continues to serve as the editor for the AME e-newsletter, Academy in Action.
+I continue to serve as an editor for the Center for Faculty Educators e-newsletter.
 In 2013 I received an Academy Chair in Pediatric Education to advance the educational initiatives of the Child Health Equity Collective.
 I welcome collaborations across the health professions and beyond.

 From 2012-15, I served as a First Five Commissioner for San Francisco.
 I also serve as a consultant with the American Academy of Pediatrics in areas of community pediatrics and advocacy competencies for trainees.
 In 2015 I joined the Board of the 3rd Street Youth Center and Clinic.

 Some of the specific topics I have facilitated include: developing and articulating vision, negotiation, conflict management, empathic listening, time management, emotional intelligence, and personal leadership inventories.
-I am certified in administering the Myers-Briggs Type Indicator.
+I am certified practitioner of the Myers-Briggs Type Indicator.
 Clinically, I am grateful to see patients and teach medical students and residents at the County hospital, Zuckerberg San Francisco General Hospital.